Sigil Open Framework

 7. What changes when policy permits the action

 The same path approves permitted work.
-If the agent runs a command allowed by the signed warrant, the hook constructs the same kind of intent and Sigil returns an approved decision.permissionDecision: allow, and the bash runtime executes the command.
-The event log now shows declared intent, signed authorization, and observed execution.
-The same control surface that denies destructive actions issues short-lived proof for permitted actions.
+If the agent runs a command allowed by the signed warrant, the hook constructs the same kind of intent and Sigil returns an approved decision.permissionDecision: allow, so the runtime may continue to the next step.
+That result is authorization evidence.
+It is not, by itself, evidence that npm test executed, and a PreToolUse hook is not a final mutation boundary.

 8. What changes when human approval is required